 What to see and do:

-– Take our fun fact-finding quiz while exploring the castle available on site
+– Take our fun fact-finding quiz while exploring the abbey available on site

-FREE PLACE POLICY: Tour Leader enters free of charge if party consists of 11 or more paying pax.
+FREE PLACE: Tour Leader enters free of charge if party consists of 11 or more paying pax.

 See Covid-safe measures here: